-- To decline the call, select - To decline the call and immediately send a text message reply, select Reply, and select a message from the list
+- To decline the call and immediately send a text message reply, select Reply, and select a message from the list.

-NOTE: To send a text message reply, you must be connected to a compatible Android $^{\text{\tiny m}}$ phone using Bluetooth technology.
+NOTE: To send a text message reply, you must be connected to a compatible Android[TM] phone using Bluetooth technology.